DEVA8459/Nmaste-React/lec 3/Chapter 03 - Laying the Foundation.md

 ## Q: What is `JSX`?

-A: jsx is not a html inside js,this is fancy way of writing html,its a html like syntax,faccebook devlopers built jsx JSX stands for JavaScript XML(unofficially named).
+A: **jsx is not a html inside js**,this is fancy way of writing html,its a html like syntax,faccebook devlopers built jsx JSX stands for JavaScript XML(unofficially named).
-JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+JSX allows us to write HTML elements in JavaScript and **place them in the DOM without any createElement() and/or appendChild()** methods.
 JSX makes it easier to write and add HTML in React.
-JSX converts HTML tags into react elements.
+**JSX converts HTML tags into react elements**.

 ### Example 1 using JSX:

 ```
 const myElement = <h1 id="title" key="h1">I Love JSX!</h1>;

 const root = ReactDOM.createRoot(document.getElementById('root'));
 root.render(myElement);
 ```